Florida bridge collapse victims include FIU college student and five others

 Brown was an employee of Structural Technologies VSL, although it remained unclear what work he was doing on the bridge at the time of its collapse.

-Brandon Brownfield
+Brandon Brownfield, 39

-Father of three Brandon Brownfield died Thursday, his wife Chelsea shared in a Facebook post.
+Father of three Brandon Brownfield died Thursday, his wife Chelsea announced in a Facebook post.

 “Please keep us in your prayers, as I now have to find the words and the answers to tell my girls that their Daddy is not coming home,” she said in the message.
+Police later confirmed his death.

 Brandon worked as a tower crane technician and had been married for almost four years, according to his Facebook profile.